vanjac/ti84/README.md

-Programs I've written on my TI-84 calculator.
+Programs I've written on my TI-84 Plus calculator.
 This is a mix of TI-Basic, BBC Basic, and [Axe](http://www.ticalc.org/archives/files/fileinfo/456/45659.html).

 These are based on old backups.
 Commits are titled with the backup date.